Aluminium recycling: Advantages

-Aluminium is an infinitely recyclable material, and it takes up to 95 percent less energy to recycle it than to produce primary aluminum, which also limits emissions, including greenhouse gases.
-Today, about 75 percent of all aluminum produced in history, nearly a billion tons, is still in use.
+Aluminium is an infinitely recyclable material, and it takes up to 95 percent less energy to recycle it than to produce primary aluminium, which also limits emissions, including greenhouse gases.
+Today, about 75 percent of all aluminium produced in history, nearly a billion tons, is still in use.

 The recycling of aluminium generally produces significant cost savings over the production of new aluminium, even when the cost of collection, separation and recycling are taken into account.
 Over the long term, even larger national savings are made when the reduction in the capital costs associated with landfills, mines, and international shipping of raw aluminium are considered.

 Energy savings

 Recycling aluminium uses about 5% of the energy required to create aluminium from bauxite; the amount of energy required to convert aluminium oxide into aluminium can be vividly seen when the process is reversed during the combustion of thermite or ammonium perchlorate composite propellant.

 Aluminium die extrusion is a specific way of getting reusable material from aluminium scraps but does not require a large energy output of a melting process.
 In 2003, half of the products manufactured with aluminium were sourced from recycled aluminium material.